a3exodus/apologetics/studies/schoolofapologetics/beginning_apologetics.md

 **What attitude did they take toward ideas found in Greek philosophy?**

 They should be evaluated and either accepted or rejected on their merits

+### Lesson 3: Apologetics in the New Testament

+**What are the two principal ways the New Testament authors argue that Jesus is the Messiah?**

+**What insight does the New Testament provide on the problem of evil?**

+**What attitude do the New Testament authors take toward Greek thought?**

+**Can we use natural law reasoning to learn things about God?**